|Texas A&M University - College of Architecture|

 Transfer of homework/project models, source code and resulting product files is not allowed.
 Sharing of model templates that are not provided by the instructor is not allowed.
 Individual assignment must be completed individually.

-Modeling projects may contain components from other resources, but appropriate references and credits must be given in the documentation AND blogs.
+Modeling projects may contain families from other resources, but appropriate references and credits must be given in the documentation AND blogs.

 AGGIE HONOR CODE